Bisxsh/flutter-pomodoro-timer/README.md

 I also created this app using react-native (check it out [here](https://github.com/Bisxsh/react-native-pomodoro-timer) 😉) so I could compare and contrast the developer experience between the two cross-platform mobile frameworks.

-# How to run using npm
+# How to run using flutter
 ```
 # clone the project and cd into it
 git clone https://github.com/Bisxsh/react-native-pomodoro-timer.git;

 # install dependencies
-npm install
+flutter pub get

 # start development environment
-npm start
+flutter run
 ```

 # Screenshots